 Nheengatu is a member of the Tupí-Guarani branch of the Tupian language family.
 It is spoken by about 3,000 speakers in Brazil, 3,000 in Colombia and 2,000 in Venezuela.
-In Brazil the language is spoken mainly along the Rio Negro, and is also known as língua geral da Amazônia or língua geral amazônica, or "Amazonian General Language".
-It is also known as nhengatu, nyengatú, língua geral, geral or yeral.
+In Brazil the language is spoken mainly along the Rio Negro.
+It is also known as língua geral da Amazônia, língua geral amazônica (Amazonian General Language), nhengatu, nyengatú, língua geral, geral or yeral.

 Nheengatu developed from tupinambá, a language spoken by the Tupi people on the north coast of Brazil in Maranhão and Pará.
 It was standardised by Jesuit missionaries during the 17th century, and became the lingua franca throughout much of Brazil between missionaries, settlers of European origin, and the indigenous peoples.

-Nheengatu is closely related to Paraguayan Guaraní and there is considerably mutually intelligibility between the two languages.
+Nheengatu is closely related to Paraguayan Guaraní, and there is considerable mutual intelligibility between the two languages.

 Brasil, ker pi upé, coaracyáua,